 Website: Toronto Nichiren Buddhist Church

-Reflecting the Pure Land Buddhism (one of the major schools of Buddhism), the Cham Shan Temple goes by two main rules, to ‘perceive with wisdom and reach out with compassion’.
-Also known as the 'Ten Thousand Buddhas Temple’, since that’s how many miniature gold Buddhas can be found within the temple, the Cham Shan temple also features the statue of the 'Lord who looks down’ and his thousand arms represent the multiple ways he is helping humanity.
+Associated with Pure Land Buddhism (one of the major schools of Buddhism), the Cham Shan Temple goes by two main rules, to “perceive with wisdom and reach out with compassion”.
+Also known as the ‘Ten Thousand Buddhas Temple’, since that’s how many miniature gold Buddhas can be found within the temple, the Cham Shan temple also features the statue of the ‘Lord who looks down’ and his thousand arms represent the multiple ways through which he helps humanity.
+I think it’s a great place to go to if you want to learn more about Chinese cultural nuances.

 Worship services can be enjoyed by both tourists and devotees, while guided tours for a better understanding of Buddhist philosophy take place during the summer.